 In our view, there are four main reasons why alternative lending may be a compelling strategy for investors.

 1. Alternative lending may provide a potential combination of attractive yield and low duration that stands in sharp contrast to the traditional fixed income universe.
-Alternative lending’s relatively low duration may reduce sensitivity to rising benchmark interest rates.
-One contributor to low duration is the amortizing structure typical of alternative loans, which may facilitate vintage diversification that may be challenging to achieve with traditional fixed income that only repays principal at maturity.
+Alternative lending’s relatively low duration may reduce sensitivity to changes in benchmark interest rates.
+One contributor to low duration is the amortizing structure typical of alternative loans, which may facilitate vintage diversification7 that may be challenging to achieve with traditional fixed income that only repays principal at maturity.
 Furthermore, alternative lending may offer outsized credit spreads,8 gross of any defaults and recoveries.
-While alternative loans often are unsecured, meaning defaults typically will be higher and recoveries lower than with traditional fixed income, we believe that alternative lending’s outsized credit spreads may provide a cushion against principal loss, should investors encounter a less benign economic environment than that experienced following the global financial crisis.
+While alternative loans often are unsecured, meaning defaults typically will be higher and recoveries lower than with traditional fixed income, we believe that alternative lending’s outsized credit spreads may provide a cushion against realized principal loss when investors encounter adverse economic environments, such as those caused by the COVID-19 pandemic or experienced during the global financial crisis.

 Gross coupon is the annual interest rate paid on a bond/loan before accounting for prepayments, defaults and/or recoveries.

-2. Unsecured consumer alternative lending historically has been diversifying versus other major asset classes, including traditional fixed income.
-We believe that the relatively low historical correlation of unsecured consumer alternative lending to traditional fixed income has been supported by the underlying credit exposure, which stems primarily from the consumer rather than from corporate or government credit exposure that generally dominates traditional fixed income allocations.
-Judiciously selected unsecured consumer alternative lending investments historically would have increased portfolio diversification and a portfolio’s expected return per unit of risk (Sharpe ratio).8
+2. Unsecured consumer alternative lending may be diversifying versus other major asset classes, including traditional fixed income.
+Alternative lending’s underlying credit exposure stems primarily from the consumer, rather than from corporate or government credit exposure that generally dominates traditional fixed income allocations.

 Past performance is not indicative of future loss.
+Diversification does not eliminate the risk of loss.
 For illustrative purposes only.
-The darkest blue color indicates asset classes that are most correlated to one another; light blue represents asset classes that are least correlated.
+The darkest blue color indicates asset classes that are most correlated to one another, while light blue represents asset classes that are least correlated.

-We believe that alternative lending is here to stay.
-Indeed, we expect its growth trajectory to continue, reflecting the potential benefits of the asset class to both borrowers and investors.
+While alternative lending has not been immune to the COVID-19 global pandemic, we believe that alternative loans continue to offer potential benefits to both borrowers and investors.
 Positioning investors at the intersection of technology and finance, alternative lending may provide diversified exposure to a secular shift in the way that consumers and small businesses access capital.